 Children of parent(s) meeting work and/or educational requirements whose income is at or below 85 percent of the SMI.

 Source: 45 CFR 98.46; Miss.
 Code Ann. § 43-1-2(4); Miss.
-Code Ann. § 43-1-4 Revised: May 2023
+Code Ann. § 43-1-4

+Revised: August 2025

-Rule 3.2 Eligibility Guidelines by Priority Group
+Rule 3.1 Eligibility Guidelines by Priority Group

-The Eligibility Guidelines for Priority Group are:
+The eligibility guidelines for each Priority Service group are as follows:

-TANF and TCC clients:
+TANF and TCC clients

-Not required to complete a Child Care Payment Program (CCPP) application form.
+Not required to complete an online Child Care Payment Program (CCPP) application form.

-Eligibility for CCPP is determined by the Mississippi Department of Human Services (MDHS) full or part-time care.
+Eligibility for CCPP is determined by the Mississippi Department of Human Services (MDHS), the MDHS TANF/TCC Case Manager determines full or part-time care.

 Must meet TANF/TCC eligibility requirements.

-Receive a certificate based on the referral date entered by the MDHS TANF/TCC Case Manager
+Receive a certificate based on the referral date entered by the MDHS TANF/TCC Case Manager.

-Parent is required to comply with all of the requirements for the TANF/TCC program in order to remain eligible for child care assistance beyond the 12-month eligibility period.
+Parents are required to comply with all the requirements for the TANF/TCC program in order to remain eligible for child care assistance beyond the 12-month eligibility period.

-Homeless clients:
+Homeless clients

-Not required to complete a CCPP application form.
-These clients may apply or be referred by an approved agency serving homeless families.
+Required to submit an online application.
+Must include the application number if submitted by an approved agency serving homeless families.

 Eligibility for CCPP shall be determined by MDHS and/or an approved agency serving homeless families.